 Yes.
-We ask that a short progress report is provided at the end of each month of the project (max one page) as well as a brief final report that should detail what has been achieved through the programme, your plans for post-accelerator development of the technology and business, and suggested improvements to the programme itself (max four pages).
-The final report will be due within one month of project completion.
+Successful applicants will be required to prepare and attend monthly review meetings to check progress against milestones and budget allocation.
+We also ask for a final report (max six pages) for the project that should detail what has been achieved through the programme, plans for post-accelerator development of the technology and business, and suggested improvements to the programme itself.
 Simple templates will be provided.
-As part of our alumni community, we would also like to contact you annually over the following five years to with a brief questionnaire about the continued development of the technology.
+As part of our alumni community, we would also like to contact you annually over the following five years with a brief questionnaire about the continued development of the technology.